jeansocio/terraform-portfolio-project/README.md

-🌐 James Smith Portfolio Website Deployment (Terraform on AWS) 📌 Project Overview
+🌐 Portfolio Website Deployment (Terraform on AWS)
+📌 Project Overview
 This project involves deploying a Next.js portfolio website for James Smith, a freelance web designer, using Terraform to provision and manage AWS infrastructure.
 The goal is to create a scalable, cost-effective, and highly available hosting solution with fast global content delivery.